7 Reasons NOT to use Hootsuite

 Hootsuite Professional

-The cheapest paid plan, is Hootsuite Pro.
+The cheapest paid plan is Hootsuite Pro.

 When I first wrote this article, Hootsuite Pro cost $5.99 per month.
 It allowed you to manage an unlimited number of social channels.
-It came with 2 users, and you could expand up to 10 users.
+It came with two users, and you could expand up to 10 users.
 Additional users used to cost from $15/month.

-Hootsuite Legacy Pro users forced to upgrade
+Hootsuite Legacy Pro users were forced to upgrade

 Team Features